NHSDigital/personal-demographics-service-api/scripts/custom_attribute_reporter/README.md

 ## Purpose
-This small application is used for retrieving apps associated with your Apigee API Product based on whether they have a particular key within their `apim-app-flow-vars` custom attribute.
+This small application is used for retrieving apps associated with your Apigee API Product based on whether they have a particular key within their `apim-app-flow-vars` custom attribute or product-specific rate limits in place.

 This is useful for automating a process which would otherwise require manual overhead to search and view the custom attributes of each associated application on the Apigee platform.

 For a bit of additional context, the `apim-app-flow-vars` are a named custom attribute used by many APIM Producers.
 The value is a JSON object containing keys/values which will affect the API behaviour for the given app.
+While there is also a `ratelimiting` custom attribute which may have rate limits set specifically for your product.

 e.g. ```{"pds": {"one-attribute": {"canDoSomething": "true"}, "another-attribute": {"canDoAnotherThing": "false"}}```